Abigail A. Salyers

-Abigail A. Salyers (1942 – 2013) was a microbiologist whose research focused on bacteria in the intestinal tract contributing to better understanding of antibiotic resistance and mobile genetic elements.
-She was awarded numerous teaching awards, an honorary degree from ETH Zurich and was a past president of the American Society for Microbiology.
+Abigail A. Salyers (1942 – 2013) was a microbiologist who pioneered the field of human microbiome research.
+Her work on the bacterial phylum Bacteroidetes and its ecology led to a better understanding of antibiotic resistance and mobile genetic elements.
+At a time where the prevailing paradigm was focused on E. coli as a model organism, Salyers emphasized the importance of investigating the breadth of microbial diversity.
+She was one of the first to conceptualize the human body as a microbial ecosystem.
+Over the course of her 40-year career, she was presented with numerous awards for teaching and research and an honorary degree from ETH Zurich, and served as president of the American Society for Microbiology.

 Education

 Abigail Salyers was born in Louisville, Kentucky and attended high school in Arlington, Virginia at Wakefield High School.
 During high school, she was at risk of expulsion due to being pregnant, but she graduated in 1959 and with the help of her English teacher, Mrs. Baker, applied to college.
 Salyers went on to receive her undergraduate degree in Mathematics in 1963 and a Ph.D. in Nuclear Physics in 1969 from George Washington University, Washington, D.C.

 Career

-Four years after starting her first academic position teaching physics at St. Mary's College, she chose to switch her research to microbiology as a post-doctoral researcher at Virginia Polytech Institute.
+Four years into her first academic position teaching and researching physics at St. Mary's College, Salyers chose to switch her focus to microbiology as a post-doctoral researcher at Virginia Polytech Institute.
+She began to study the metabolism of the anaerobic microbes of the human intestinal tract, particularly the anaerobic bacterium Bacteroidetes.
 In 1978, Salyers started her own lab at the University of Illinois at Urbana-Champaign.
+There she met her long-time life partner and fellow professor Jeffrey Gardner, as well as her research associate and collaborator Nadja Shoemaker.
 In 1983, she became the first woman professor in the Microbiology Department to be granted tenure, and in 1988 was promoted to full professor.
 In 2004, she was named the G. William Arends Professor in Molecular and Cellular Biology.
-While teaching clinical microbiology at Illinois, Salyers updated the curriculum to be more interesting to the students, which entailed co-authoring the textbook Bacterial Pathogenesis: A Molecular Approach with Dixie Whitt.

-Salyers studied bacteria which live in the human intestinal tract (Bacteroides) in particular with regard to their ability to harbor mobile antibiotic resistance genes and carbohydrate metabolism.
-Her lab discovered conjugative transposons, which can transfer antibiotic resistance genes among gut bacteria.
-She published over 220 articles.
-Salyer has also provided her expert testimony regarding genetically modified plants and antibiotic use in agriculture to several regulatory agencies in the U.S. and Europe.

-Salyers was Co-Director of the Microbial Diversity Summer Course at the Marine Biological Laboratory in Woods Hole, MA for the summers of 1995–1999.
-She also was President of the 40,000 member American Society for Microbiology in 2001–2002.
-Her tenure overlapped with the 2001 anthrax attacks when she advised the US Postal service about the safety precautions.
-Salyers was also president of the board for El Centro, a center that provided help for local Latino migrant workers in Illinois.
+As a lecturer at the University of Illinois, Salyers worked tirelessly to revitalize the inaccessible medical school curriculum.
+In her teaching, she emphasized the importance of microbiology as the defining biological discipline of the coming decades and its relevance to her students.
+To accompany her work in the classroom, she co-authored the textbook Bacterial Pathogenesis: A Molecular Approach with Dixie Whitt, with whom later collaborations followed.
+As a result of her educational efforts, Salyers was invited to be Co-Director of the Microbial Diversity Summer Course at the Marine Biological Laboratory in Woods Hole, MA for the summers of 1995–1999.